aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The various requests are subcategorised by their test name, a general description denoting near identical requests across the three server types.
 A FeatureByID request returns the same data from all three servers, though it may not be in the same format (GML, Esri JSON, GeoJSON for example).
 [This pie chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph3) was modified to exclude some of the smallest percentage test types to aid reading clarity.
 ![Percentage of Vectors by test type](Graphics/Charts/Test Name Pie Chart.png)

 Aligned with Fowler, Hameseder and Peterson's {\*Fowler:2012bn} experimental control showing that response data size affects response time, LandgateAPITest requests "Small" and "Big" responses.
-Small requests are either for a very few features in GML or JSON or an image only a few tens of pixels in dimension.
+Small requests are either for a few features in GML or JSON or an image only a few tens of pixels in dimension.
 Big requests ask for 100 vector features or images 500 pixels in dimension.

 The distribution of their response times are shown in a box and whiskers chart, available at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph25).
 Box and whiskers charts show the interquartile range of a distribution.
 The dataset is divided into four equal parts around the median value, shown as a red line.
 The first quartile (Q1) to the third quartile (Q3) are contained within the blue box and contain 50% of the points in the dataset.
 The "whiskers" above and below the box show the range of the data and in a normal distribution would contain over 99% of the data points.
 Skewed distributions end up excluding the outliers from the interquartile range, shown here as blue crosses.